-- 1. Feasibility and merit of the proposed technical approach to achieve the technology development objectives; - 2.
-Degree of innovation of the proposed technology development concepts and approach; - 3.
-Substantiated justification and appropriateness of the entry and exit technology readiness level (TRL); and
+- Feasibility and merit of the proposed technical approach to achieve the technology validation objectives; - Feasibility and technical merit of the proposed acquisition of launch services; - Degree of innovation of the proposed technology validation concepts and approach; - Substantiated justification and appropriateness of the entry and exit TRL;

-4. Feasibility of obtaining the potential reduction in risk, cost, size, and development time, or making the newly enabled measurement, with the proposed sensor or instrument; and feasibility of making a demonstrable TRL increase.
-The TRL must advance by at least one (1) level during the performance period of the project.
+- Feasibility of obtaining the potential reduction in risk, cost, size, and development time, or making the newly enabled measurement, with the proposed sensor or instrument; and feasibility of making a demonstrable TRL increase.
+The TRL must advance by at least one (1) level during the performance period of the project. - Qualifications of key personnel and adequacy of facilities, staff, and equipment to support the proposed activity.
+This factor includes evaluation to ensure that the team has strong subsystem and instrument development skills

-The second criterion, relevance to NASA's objectives, includes the applicability of the proposed investigation for technology needs in support of Earth Science measurements.
+The second criterion, relevance to NASA's objectives, includes the applicability of the proposed investigation for in-orbit technology validation needs in support of Earth Science measurements.
 In addition to the factors given in the NASA Guidebook for Proposers, the evaluation criterion "relevance to NASA's strategic goals and objectives" specifically includes the following factors:

-- 1. The proposal's relevance and potential contribution to NASA's scientific and technical areas of emphasis, including the potential to contribute to future Earth science instruments to make measurements which are part of the Decadal Survey measurements concepts or support other compelling Earth science measurements. - 2.
-The potential for the sensor or instrument technology development to reduce the risk, cost, size, and development time of Earth science instruments or to enable new Earth science measurements.
-Potential cost reductions should be clearly stated and substantiated to the extent possible, with supporting analysis that indicates scalability; - 3.
-The potential of the sensor or instrument technology to be integrated, once matured, into future Earth Science NASA missions and - 4.
-The potential for the sensor or instrument technology development to have commercial benefits.
+- The proposal's relevance and potential contribution to NASA's scientific and technical areas of emphasis, including the potential to contribute to future Earth science instruments to make measurements which are part of the Decadal Survey measurements concepts or support other compelling Earth science measurements. - The potential for the subsystem or instrument technology development to reduce the risk, cost, size, and development time of Earth science instruments or to enable new Earth science measurements.
+Potential cost reductions should be clearly stated and substantiated to the extent possible, with supporting analysis that indicates scalability; - The potential of the subsystem or instrument technology to be integrated, once matured, into future NASA Earth Science missions.